Yetangitu/books/README.md

         )
 ```

-The same goes for the 'PREFERENCES' sections in update_libgen and refresh_libgen.
+The same goes for the 'PREFERENCES' sections in `update_libgen` and `refresh_libgen`.
 In most cases the only parameters which might need change are `dbhost`, `dbuser`, `torrent_download_directory` and possibly `torrent_tools`.
 Since all programs use a common `books.conf` config file it is usually sufficient to add these parameters there:

 ```bash
 $ cat $HOME/.config/books.conf